openvinotoolkit/datumaro/site/content/en/docs/formats/sly_pointcloud.md

 ## Export to Supervisely Point Cloud

-There are few ways to convert dataset to Supervisely Point Cloud format:
+There are several ways to convert a dataset to Supervisely Point Cloud format:

 ``` bash
 # export dataset into Supervisely Point Cloud format from existing project